AyanMK/ddos_detection/README.md

 # PfSense log forwarding to the server
 Note: Before doing this you must setup an Ubuntu server or OS.
 Which must set under the pfsense internal network.

  We used ubuntu os that is why we can brows PfSense admin portal.
+If you use ubuntu server then you have to use another VM os under PfSense network to access the PfSense admin portal.

  hit the brouser with "https://192.168.1.1"
  - Username: admin